apache/fluo/docs/applications.md

 3. Build a jar containing thses classes and include this jar in the `lib/` directory of your Fluo application.
-4. Configure your Fluo instance to use this observer factory by modifying the Observer section of [fluo.properties].
+4. Configure your Fluo instance to use this observer provider by modifying the Observer section of [fluo.properties].
 5. Initialize Fluo.
 During initialization Fluo will obtain the observed columns from the ObserverProvider and persist the columns in Zookeeper.
 These columns persisted in Zookeeper